 Checkout settings ↑ Back to top

-This section controls the visual aspects and the rules to subscribe the customers to the AWeber lists during checkout.
+This section controls the visual aspects and the rules to subscribe to the customers to the AWeber lists during checkout.

 - Subscribe label: The label used for the subscription field in the checkout form.
 If empty, the placeholder value will be used instead.